It's never too early and never too late to follow your dreams.

 Surprising a partner with a piano recital on their own wedding day!

 At OIPS we work hard to help our students keep a sense of joy while feeling supported and encouraged along the way.
+We also organise regular events, such as concerts, trips to the Opera, masterclasses and parties.
 Learning the piano is not easy, but which important things in life are?
 I look forward to welcoming you and your children to our big international piano family in Oslo!

 Dedicated, passionate and encouraging